Sampling with censored data: a practical guide: Introduction

 This paper is organized as follows.
-Section $2$ discuss the main properties of the Weibull distribution, which is the most well-known lifetime distribution.
-Section $3$ describes the most common approaches to generate pseudo-random samples.
-Section $4$ presents a step-by-step guide to simulate censored data under different censoring mechanisms and cure fractions.
-The parameter inference to estimate the parameters assuming different schemes to validate the proposed approaches is discussed in section $5$.
-Section $6$ presents an extensive simulation study using different metrics to validate the results under many samples to illustrate the censoring effect in the bias and the mean square error of the estimator.
-Finally, section 7 summarizes the study and discusses some possible further investigations.
+Section 2 discusses the main properties of the Weibull distribution, which is the most well-known lifetime distribution.
+Section 3 describes the most common approaches to generate pseudo-random samples.
+Section 4 presents a step-by-step guide to simulate censored data under different censoring mechanisms and cure fractions.
+Section $5$ presents an extensive simulation study using different metrics to validate the results under many samples, illustrating the censoring effect on bias and the estimator's mean square error.
+Finally, Section 6 summarizes the study and discusses some possible further investigations.